lzybkr/TabExpansionPlusPlus/README.md

 ﻿TabExpansion++
 ==============
-Starting with PowerShell version 3.0, the framework excellent support for tab expansion and Intellisense, but it is missing some useful features.
+Starting with PowerShell version 3.0, there is excellent support for tab expansion and Intellisense, but it is missing some useful features.
 This module addresses some of those shortcomings.

 TabExpansion++ adds support for the following: